appacademy/prep-work/mini-curriculum/iteration.md

 The `break` keyword jumps out of the loop.
 This means that the loop will end as soon as we find our favorite number.
-In this case, we save extra cycles going through the loop, and we make sure we print out "Found my..." at most once.
+In this case, we save extra cycles going through the loop, and we make sure we print out "List contains..." at most once.

 ## Iterating through arrays with each